paritytech/polkadot-sdk/src/api/chainHead_v1_follow.md

 The JSON-RPC server is strongly encouraged to enforce a limit to the maximum number of pinned blocks.
 If this limit is reached, it should then stop the subscription by emitting a `stop` event.
 This specification does not mention any specific limit, but it must be large enough for clients to be able to pin all existing non-finalized blocks and the finalized blocks that have been reported in the previous few seconds or minutes.

-**Note**: A JSON-RPC client should call `chainHead_unstable_unpin` only after it is sure to no longer be interested in a certain block.
+**Note**: A JSON-RPC client should call `chainHead_v1_unpin` only after it is sure to no longer be interested in a certain block.
 This typically happens after the block has been finalized or pruned.
-There is no requirement to call `chainHead_unstable_unpin` as quickly as possible.
+There is no requirement to call `chainHead_v1_unpin` as quickly as possible.

 **Note**: JSON-RPC server implementers should be aware that the number of non-finalized blocks might grow to become very large, for example in the case where the finality mechanism of the chain has an issue.
 When enforcing a limit to the number of pinned blocks, care must be taken to not prevent the API from being unusable in that situation.
 A good way to implement this limit is to limit only the number of pinned *finalized* blocks.